Benjent/albums-to-buy/README.md

 * Gabor Szabo - Magical Connection
 * George Duke - Faces In Reflection
 * George Duke - Guardian Of The Light
-* Herb Ellis & Romeo Palmier - Windflower
-* Nancy Sinatra - How Does That Grab You?
 * Pat Metheny - What's It All About
 * Snarky Puppy - The Only Constant
 * Snarky Puppy - We Like It Here